 Asthma, chronic obstructive pulmonary disease (COPD), interstitial lung disease (ILD), pulmonary hypertension, coronary heart disease, valvular disorders, and heart failure are examples of diseases that may cause chronic dyspnea.

-Acute dyspnea may be due to an acute asthma attack, acute worsening of COPD or heart failure, pneumothorax, pulmonary embolism, acute coronary syndrome, and arrhythmias such as atrial fibrillation.
+Acute dyspnea may be due to an acute asthma attack, acute worsening of COPD or heart failure, pneumothorax, pulmonary embolism, COVID-19, acute coronary syndrome, and arrhythmias such as atrial fibrillation.
 Hence, acute dyspnea should be treated as a medical emergency.